rajabishek/blogger/source/_posts/Programming-in-go.md

 }
 ```
 As we can see above even though the sample function will not modify the original b variable in the main function.
 But what if we wanted to ?
 One way to accomplish this is through pointers.

+A **pointer** is a programming object that refers to (or "points to") another value stored elsewhere in the computer memory using its memory address.
+A pointer references a location in memory.
+Thus what a pointer actually stores is an address of a memory location.
+Obtaining the value stored at that location is known as dereferencing the pointer.
 ```go
 package main
 import "fmt"